gaurangmp/kidsplor-Parent-BRD/README.md

 - [ ] WWCC Verified badge only appears when KidStreet has confirmed the provider's WWCC upload.
 - [ ] Top Provider badge appears only when: rating ≥ 4.8, review count ≥ 20, and response time < 24h.

-### AC-08: Referral
-- [ ] Each parent account has a unique, functional referral URL on registration.
-- [ ] When a referred parent completes their first booking, both accounts are credited $5 within 24 hours.
-- [ ] A parent who arrived via a referral link sees the "Referred by [Name]" banner on their first visit.

 ---

 ## 9. Data Model — Key Entities (Parent-Side, High Level)